flipperdevices/flipperzero-firmware/README.md

   - Switch between portrait and landscape
   - A+C shortcut (mute/change in-game time)
   - Double speed / fast-forward
-  - display runtime (reason: changing the in-game clock and aging up the Tamagotchi does not affect when it evolves.)
+  - display/hide runtime (reason: changing the in-game clock and aging up the Tamagotchi does not affect when it evolves.)